 There is growing recognition among professional bodies and government departments that whilst the use of any kind of restraint may on rare occasions be necessary to keep people safe, it is also traumatic and must be minimised in therapeutic settings.

 There is a clear need for cross sector collaboration to improve support for people in vulnerable situations, and ensure peoples` human rights are respected and protected and are not subject to coercive or unnecessary restrictive practices (Restraint Reduction Network).

-After graduation in 2000 (Free University of Berlin) Katja had work placements at Imperial College of Science, Technology and Medicine, Department of Epidemiology and Public Health, London and Brunel University, Centre for the Study of Health, Sickness and Disablement, Middlesex for a short period of time.
+After graduation in 2000 (Free University of Berlin) Katja had work placements at Imperial College of Science, Technology and Medicine, Department of Epidemiology and Public Health, London and Brunel University, Centre for the Study of Health, Sickness and Disablement, Middlesex.
 In 2002, her Master`s degree was transfered to a doctoral candidate at the University of East London.